Plantar Fasciitis Embolization (PFE)

 What are the risks or side effects?

-PFE is considered very safe.
+PFE is very safe.
 Most patients have no complications.
 Rare side effects may include minor bruising, swelling, or temporary foot soreness.
 There’s no risk of significant tissue damage when performed by an experienced specialist.

 What if I’ve already had injections or physical therapy?